-The Philippines requires couples must be married a minimum of three years.
+The Philippines requires couples to be married a minimum of three years.
 One prior marriage for each spouse is permitted.
-If this is a second marriage for the adoptive family, the couple last must be married for a minimum of five years.
+If this is a second marriage for the adoptive family, the couple must be married for a minimum of five years.

-There is a preference given in to families of Filipino descent.
+There is a preference given to families of Filipino descent.

 Families must have a religious affiliation and those with Catholic or Christian backgrounds are strongly preferred.

 Philippine adoption applicants must be between the ages of 27 to 55 years old.
 Children under two years of age are referred to applicants 45 years or younger.
 At present there is a moratorium on families applying to adopt a child aged 2 years and younger.
 There is some flexibility regarding the age requirements for adoptive applicants for the Philippine adoption program.
 The Inter-country Adoption Board (ICAB) prefers that there are no more than three children in the home, but exceptions are made for school-age children.

 There is a one year rule, which requires a family to wait one year from the birth or adoption of a child before an adoption application can be filed. back to listing >>

 The ICAB will select a child referral based upon how they feel you can meet the child's needs.
 You will receive medical, developmental information and a photo of the child. back to listing >>

 The adoptive family must make one trip to the Philippines to meet their child's caretakers and escort the child home.
 The average trip takes approximately 5-7 days.
 As with all our adoption programs you will be met at the airport and escorted through the adoption process.
 English is widely spoken in the Philippines, which will make your travel experience easier.